 Staying sober in college isn’t necessarily instinctual.
 The best chance of remaining sober throughout college, particularly for addicts, is with the right preparation and training.
 Addiction treatment at Sober College in California can set the stage for maintaining sobriety, even in the challenging environment of a college campus.

 Our college rehab program setting establishes routines, and those habits can transfer back to college campuses.
 As a bonus, college class credits themselves can also transfer.

 It’s not enough for a treatment program to help patients get sober.
-Treatment at Sober College helps patients learn effective sober living skills.
+Treatment at Sober College helps patients learn effective sober living skills through Sober College’s individualized sober living program.
 These positive habits are critical to relapse prevention.
 They also need to provide the right skills to stay sober despite college temptations.

 Some of the programs that can prepare patients for sober college living might include the following:

 - Transitional living facilities

 - Community outreach

 Are you interested in getting your loved one back on track with their education and their sobriety?
 If so, click here to learn more about Sober College’s admissions process.